Asymptotic fluctuations in supercritical Crump-Mode-Jagers processes: Discussion and open problems

 \subsubsection{Acknowledgements}

-The authors thank two anonymous referees for exceptionally careful and constructive reports whose consideration led to an improvement of the paper.
+The authors thank two anonymous referees for exceptionally careful and constructive reports whose consideration led to a significant improvement of the paper.
+In the preliminary version of our work, there was an error in the variance calculation in the model described in Section \ref{sec:Poisson}, and we would like to express our sincere gratitude to Beno\^{\i}t Henry for his assistance in its correction.
+Additionally, we thank David Croydon for bringing the papers \cite{Charmoy+al:2017} and \cite{Jagers+Nerman:1984b} to our attention.
 A.\,I.\ was supported by the Grant of the Ministry of Education and Science of Ukraine for perspective development of a scientific direction ``Mathematical sciences and natural sciences'' at Taras Shevchenko National University of Kyiv.
-K.\,K.\ is also affiliated with the University of Wroc{\l}aw, Poland.
 M.\,M.\ was supported by DFG grant ME3625/4-1.

 \begin{appendix}